 * * * PARABLES TRANSPOSED The parables Jesus told are great stories.
 Many of us almost know them backwards.
 But sometimes the incidents in the lives of the characters in the parable are not the same as those in the lives we live now.
 And we end up listening to an explanation of the parable instead of the parable itself.
 You may wonder what stopped Jesus from contacting me before he told some of his stories.
 You know, those that are about events that don't happen today.
 Or at least don't happen now in the same way as they did then.
 You may also realize why he didn’t – and why it didn’t even cross his mind.

 * * * CRYPTIC CROSSWORDS and SHORT STORIES No, don’t ignore this page.
 It MAY be that you could join me in enjoying these challenging and enjoyable CRYPTIC puzzles.
 Or you may make a firm decision to forget about them forever.
 Either way, you will find out why I enjoy them.
-And I have just one SHORT STORY (so far).
-It begins with a nightmare that not many people would even dream of. - Another celebrates common ground between science and religion.
+Now I have a few SHORT STORIES. - One begins with a nightmare that not many people would even dream of. - Another celebrates common ground between science and religion.
 And you don't get that very often. - Another touches on a problem that often (I suppose) is experienced by many people (I fear) who listen to sermons. - And the most recent one satisfies those deep longings you have to know what it's like to be the BIBLE.

 BY THE WAY, these bits and pieces are what happens: - when a Lutheran Pastor retires in Adelaide, close to the 'headquarters' of his church; - when he needs a break from gardening; - when he has some time between wood-carving projects; - when it's too hot or too cold to muck around in the shed; - when he has 'misplaced' his wife's list of jobs to be done; - when he has overlooked the requests made by his grandkids to go to places and do things; - when he needs more than cryptic crossword puzzles to keep his brain active; So . . . the lesson you might take from this page is NEVER RETIRE! or RETIRE NOW!